 A very large head on the other hand is going to have a big sweet spot, and offer easy power, and spin, but the control can be lacking.

-When it comes to beginner rackets, we find the best option is something in the middle.
+When you’re choosing the best tennis racket for beginners, we find the right option is something in the middle.

-With a 98-104 sq inch racket you’re going to have plenty of string to hit the ball with, and you will get a good balance of power, spin, and control.
+With a 98-104 sq inch racket, you will have plenty of string to hit the ball with, and you will get a good balance of power, spin, and control.

-Once again, it’s going to boil down to what you feel comfortable with, but you want something that gives you a good balance, and is going to be able give you the performance you need as you continue to improve.
+Once again, it’s going to boil down to what you feel comfortable with, but you want something that gives you a good balance and is going to give you the performance you need as you continue to improve.

 Power vs Control